Inflation from entropy: Introduction

-Recent work on approximate Schwarzschild solutions in entropic quantum gravity concluded that black holes with lengths far exceeding the Planck length obey the area law for entropy \cite{Bianconi:2024hts}.
-In this letter, we derive the equivalent of Friedmann equations for entropic quantum gravity.
+Recent work on approximate Schwarzschild solutions in entropic quantum gravity concluded that black holes with lengths far exceeding the Planck length obey the area law for entropy \cite{Bianconi:2025rnd}.
+In this article, we derive the equivalent of the Friedmann equations for gravity from entropy.
 The equations admit inflationary solutions in the absence of additional matter fields.
 Inflation is the brief epoch of exponential expansion in the universe's earliest moments \cite{Guth:1980zm}, resolving the horizon and flatness problems while seeding primordial density fluctuations \cite{Linde:1981mu,Linde:2007fr,Martin:2013tda,Baumann:2014nda,Guth:1982ec,Kodama:1984ziu,Baumann:2009ds,Cheung:2007st}.
 These fluctuations are imprinted on the CMB as temperature fluctuations.
 The nearly scale-invariant spectrum of these fluctuations is largely in agreement with standard inflationary predictions.

 Standard inflation models are driven by a hypothetical inflaton field\cite{Linde:1983gd}.
 The only scalar field observed so far is the Higgs field \cite{Bezrukov:2007ep}.
 A minimal coupling to the Higgs field does not admit standard slow-roll solutions \cite{Linde:1983gd}, and nonminimal coupling \cite{Cervantes-Cota:1995ehs} leads to non-renormalizable corrections \cite{Burgess:2009ea,Burgess:2010zq} and unitarity violation.
 An alternative way to achieve inflation is modifications of Gravity, often with higher order curvature corrections \cite{Nojiri:2017ncd,Capozziello:2011et,Nojiri:2010wj,Olmo:2011uz}.
 All standard inflation models suffer from fine-tuning and the inability to prescribe a unique measure \cite{Guth:1980zm,Ijjas:2013vea}.
 Although inflation starts out high in its potential, there doesn't exist a theory of initial conditions to explain it.
 This issue is related to the low entropy initial state required for inflation, known as the entropy problem \cite{Linde:2014nna,Ijjas:2013vea}.
 Although highly successful, the theoretical challenges involved reconciling inflation with UV theories and the lack of predictability have prompted physicists to search for alternative models of the early Universe, such as bounce \cite{Battefeld:2014uga,Novello:2008ra,Ben-Dayan:2023rlj,Brandenberger:2009jq,Lehners:2008vx,Ijjas:2019pyf,Artymowski:2020pci}.